ErickBarbosa7/ErickBarbosa7/README.md

 ---

 ## 🌐 Conectemos

-- 💌 Me puedes encontrar en: **[LinkedIn](https://www.linkedin.com/in/tuusuario)**
-- 📫 O escríbeme: **tuemail@email.com**
+- 📫 escríbeme: **barbosa7@email.com**
-- 💬 Estoy abierto a colaborar en proyectos web, apps, o cualquier idea loca 🤙
+- 💬 Estoy abierto a colaborar en proyectos web, apps, o cualquier idea loca

----

-> “El código no duerme, y a veces yo tampoco.” — yo en finales 😴

 <!--
 **ErickBarbosa7/ErickBarbosa7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.